jahnavi-naik/recipe-analysis/README.md

 ## Introduction
 Food is an important aspect of everyone's life, especially mine.
 Food is not just a necessity, but cooking and baking is a hobby and profession for many.
 Naturally, food.com becomes a prominent website for finding recipes for a variety of dishes, and even allows you to leave reviews and ratings, helping others determine what recipes to try.
 When looking for a recipe to make, many home cooks value the time it takes to actually make a recipe, to fit it in their busy schedules.
-Because of this, I think it is important to understand the relationship between the length of the reicpe, and its rating, so I decided to focus on the question, <b>How does the length of the recipe/ ingredients affect the ratings of the recipe?<b>
+Because of this, I think it is important to understand the relationship between the length of the reicpe, and its rating, so I decided to focus on the question, **How does the length of the recipe/ ingredients affect the ratings of the recipe?**
 For this project, obtained 2 datasets, originally taken from food.com.
 The first dataset, called recipes, contains 12 columns, and 83782 rows.
 The second dataset, called reviews, contains 5 columns and 731927 rows.

 The columns in the recipe dataframe that I use are:
 <table border="1" class="dataframe">
   <thead>